zoyamariam2001/zoyamariam2001.github.io/index.md

 - The picture I have included is a segment of the home page.

 ## *Achievements:*
-- Was only student to get a perfect 10 SGPA in entire computer engineering department in the second year of engineering course.
+- Was only student to get a perfect 10 SGPA in entire computer engineering department in my academic year in the second year of the course.
 - Was runner-up in batch for making a project for a web development course by AnsrCoach.
 Here is the link to the [certificate.](https://drive.google.com/file/d/1AYiaaBIu-YmW1e8mY3BEK1GTLKlsOh4l/view?usp=sharing)

 ## *Skills:*